LEE OSKAR MAJOR DIATONIC HARMONICA – THE TRADITIONAL BLUES TUNING.

 Major Diatonic harps are produced by several manufacturers using various names such as Blues Harp, Marine Band, Special 20, Pro Harp, Folk Master, Star Performer, etc.

-Although the cover plates are stamped with a variety of different names for marketing purposes, all of these harmonicas have the exact same note layout as the Lee Oskar Major Diatonic harmonica.
+Although the cover plates are stamped with a variety of different names for marketing purposes, all these harmonicas have the exact same note layout as the Lee Oskar Major Diatonic harmonica.

 The most important difference is in the quality of materials, construction, design and sound.
 Lee Oskars are the best harmonicas in the world, and that’s not just our opinion.